-Besides the CF metadata conventions, the WV_cci products, as any other CCI products, must also follow the CCI data standards described in detail in [14] and recently updated in [15].
+Besides the CF metadata conventions, the WV\cci products, as any other CCI products, must also follow the CCI data standards described in detail in [14].
 This is checked by examination of the layout and the content of the NetCDF products with ncdump.
 An example ncdump output for a daily L3 TCWV product is shown in Appendix 4: NetCDF 'ncdump' example.